 What Do These Loans Cost?

-The interest rate on PLUS Loans made after July 1, 2006 is fixed at 7.9%.
+The fixed interest rate on PLUS Loans made for the 2013 - 2014 academic year is 6.41%.
 Each loan also carries an origination fee of up to 4%.

 Who Is Eligible?

 All parents and some stepparents are eligible to apply for a PLUS Loan regardless of income, as long as they have a good credit history.
 Additionally:

 - Your child must qualify as your dependent.

 - You and your child must be U.S. citizens, nationals, permanent resident aliens, or other eligible non-citizens.